jwiedeman/NeuralDojo/market_NN_plus_ultra/README.md

 4. **Warm-start with self-supervision (optional but recommended)**:
    * Launch the masked time-series pretraining loop with `python scripts/pretrain.py --config configs/pretrain.yaml` to initialise deep weights before supervised optimisation.
    * The pretraining module randomly masks context timesteps and learns to reconstruct the original signals, sharpening the backbone for downstream ROI-driven tasks.
+   * Pass overrides such as `--devices auto`, `--max-epochs 100`, or `--mask-prob 0.35` directly to the CLI to iterate quickly without editing YAML files.
+When `--mask-value mean` is supplied the loader fills masked regions with the window average.

 5. **Iterate and evaluate**:
    * Use `market_nn_plus_ultra.evaluation.metrics` to compute risk-adjusted scores on trade logs.